ohoncharuk/ohoncharuk.github.io/_posts/2016-11-23-step-by-step-guide-to-build-a-bot-with-microsoft-bot-framework.md

 ![created project view](/img/posts/project-created.png)

-It is a natural ASP.NET MVC Web Api application with just one controller and POST action inside of it.
+It is a natural ASP.NET MVC Web API application with just one controller and POST action inside of it.
 This is an entry point to the Bot.
 Default template implements an echo bot.
 Let's start it the first time.

 ![emulator](/img/posts/emulator-window.png)